Dependency-Track is a continuous SBOM analysis platform that allows organizations to identify and reduce risk in the software supply chain.

 permission.
 Then, create a new API Key:

-Here we will follow the Continuous Integration & Delivery guideline in Dependency-Track docs, but adapted to the examples used in the previous steps:
+Here we will follow the Continuous Integration & Delivery guide in Dependency-Track docs, but adapted to the examples used in the previous steps:

 -H 'Content-Type: multipart/form-data' \